-Before we get to the list, it’s important to note two things.
-First, the use of Instagram filters, like just about anything in the art of photography, is incredibly subjective.
+But before we get to the filters, note two things: First, the use of Instagram filters—like just about anything in the art of photography—is subjective.
 Second, there are no hard and fast rules.
-Sometimes, a filter works with an image you wouldn’t expect it to.
-Don’t limit yourself to these suggestions.
+Sometimes a filter works with an image even when you wouldn’t expect it to, so don’t just limit yourself to these suggestions.

 Instagram founder Kevin Systrom has taken to Quora a few times to explain to users how they come up with their filters.
-In response to one question he says:
+In response to one question he said:

 What it does: Originally released as a video-only filter, Clarendon was later made available for photos as well.
 It intensifies shadows and brightens highlights in your photos.

-Use it for: This filter looks great with pet photos and minimalist images where you want the colors to pop.
+Use it for: This filter looks great when used on photos of your pets or minimalist images where you want the colors to pop.

 What it does: Gingham is another previously video-only filter.
 When you use it for your photos, it washes them out.
 If using with a darker photo, it gives it can give it a yellowish tone.
 If using it with a photo filled with light, it gives it a brighter, dreamy look.

 Use it for: Gingham is reminiscent of some of the more popular VSCO filters, and gives images a vintage feel.
-This is definitely one for the hipsters and fashionistas.
+This is definitely one for the hipsters and fashionistas out there.

 What it does: This filter was also originally meant only for video, and was named after an Instagram team member’s dog.
 Think of it as the black and white version of Gingham, with slightly more intense shadows.